APC Begins Screening of Kogi, Bayelsa, Imo Governorship Aspirants

 Adeyemi, while speaking after he was screened to contest the primary said Bello had shown that he was a statesman with the way he made his appointments in the state.

 His words: “Democracy is all about the people.
 And I want to appeal to Governor Yahaya Bello, who tried to be a statesman in the way he has done his appointment.
-But what will define Yahaya Adoza Bello’s administration is the courage to which he eventually decides who he gives his support to.
-You should not allow people to you turn into a tribal leader.
+But what will define Yahaya Adoza Bello’s administration is the courage with which he eventually decides who gives his support.
+You should not allow people to turn into a tribal leaders.

 The lawmaker said there was no doubt that he was eminently qualified to govern the state considering his wealth of experience.

-He said he would be coming with a radical approach to galvanize the socio economic development of the state by creating job opportunities and going into joint ventures to set up industries and factories that provide jobs for people.
+He said he would be coming up with a radical approach to galvanise the socio-economic development of the state by creating, job opportunities and going into joint ventures to set up industries and factories that provide jobs for people.